ahmaazouzi/bug-tracker/metameta/database.md

 ## Tables:
 - After some thought, it sounds like the following tables are all I need.
 This might be altered in the future.
 I am not sure if a ticket's description, for example, would be better served with TEXT rather than VARCHAR.

+### Team or Project or Organization:
+- To be done!!!

 ### Account:
 	- accountID INT PRIMARY KEY AUTO_INCREMENT
 	- FirstName VARCHAR(16)